SEIR-7-06/react-intro/README.md

 Notice that we are also exporting our `App` component.
 In order to import `App` in our `index.js` file we must first export it from `./src/App.js`.

+At this point, take another look at the three files we've seen so far, `/public/index.html`, `/src/index.js`, and `/src/App.js`.
+See if you can trace the path that eventually leads to our `App` component rendering to the page.

 <details>
-  <summary>Hungry for More: How does JSX get converted to JavaScript</summary>
+  <summary>Hungry for More: How does JSX get converted to JavaScript?</summary>

   Behind the scenes our `create-react-app` setup is using a tool called "Webpack", which is using another tool called "Babel" to "transpile" this **JSX** into vanilla JavaScript and regular React code before bundling it up and sending it off to the browser.